All-America Football Conference: Legacy

 The AAFC's Paul Brown produced numerous innovations to the game on and off the field.
 Among them were year-round coaching staffs, precision pass patterns, the face mask, and the practice of coaches’ calling plays via "messenger guards".
 He also was the first coach to have his staff film the opposition and have his team break down those game films in a classroom setting.
 In fact, the classroom setting and chalkboard analysis can also be attributed to him.
 His success with the Browns forced the rest of both leagues to adopt his methods.
 Many of his players and assistants eventually coached champions.
 Brown declined efforts to draft him to succeed Bert Bell as NFL commissioner, later founded the American Football League's Cincinnati Bengals, and later served on the NFL's key Competition Committee until his death in 1991.

-These and other AAFC innovations and personalities helped lay the groundwork for Professional Football's great success.
+These and other AAFC innovations and personalities helped lay the groundwork for professional football's great success.

+The merger would also benefit the Pittsburgh Steelers.
+One of the NFL's shakiest franchises financially prior to the merger, the addition of the Browns would help form a rivalry due to the close proximity of Cleveland and Pittsburgh that would be cut to two hours driving time by the time the Ohio Turnpike and the western extension of the Pennsylvania Turnpike were completed by the mid-1950s, allowing fans of both teams to attend each other's away games.
+While the Steelers would largely remain non-competitive until their 1970s dominance, the rivalry with the Browns along with their existing rivalry with the Eagles would help stabilize the team's finances.

-Finally, the Browns' NFL Championship in their first year in the NFL and their domination of that league for the next decade, in retrospect, seem to have been harbingers of another upstart league that like the AAFC was ridiculed and reviled by the NFL and its supporters, but would eventually be recognized as the genesis of modern Professional Football: the American Football League of 1960–1969.
+Finally, the Browns' NFL Championship in their first year in the NFL and their domination of the league for the next decade, in retrospect, seem to have been harbingers of another upstart league that like the AAFC was ridiculed and reviled by the NFL and its supporters, but would eventually be recognized as the genesis of modern professional football: the American Football League of 1960–1969.